Blog

 03. Helical Insight

-Helical insights in an open-source BI tool that has a quite unique approach to the self-service analytics by introducing a BI platform that allows the end-users to leverage API to add any functionality as per requirement.
+Helical Insights is an open source BI tool that has a quite unique approach to self-service analytics by introducing a platform that allows the end-users to leverage API to add any functionality as per requirement.

 Helica Open Source dashboard